 - Resist the urge to panic sell: Market downturns are temporary, and selling investments at low points locks in losses.
 Historical data shows that investors who stay the course through bear markets typically recover their losses and continue growing their wealth when markets eventually rebound.

 - Review your asset allocation: Bear markets present an opportunity to reassess whether your investment mix aligns with your risk tolerance and time horizon.
-Consider whether your current balance of stocks, bonds, and other assets still makes sense given your retirement timeline and financial goals.
+Consider whether your current balance of stocks, bonds and other assets still makes sense given your retirement timeline and financial goals.

 Knowing how to manage your 401(k) in a bear market can transform challenging times into opportunities.
-By staying disciplined, maintaining regular contributions, and making strategic adjustments, you can potentially emerge from market downturns with a stronger retirement portfolio positioned for future growth.
+By staying disciplined, maintaining regular contributions and making strategic adjustments, you can potentially emerge from market downturns with a stronger retirement portfolio positioned for future growth.

 Bottom Line

-Moving 401(k) assets into bonds could make sense if you’re closer to retirement age or you’re generally a more conservative investor overall.
-However, doing so could potentially cost you growth in your portfolio over time.
-Talking to your 401(k) plan administrator or your financial advisor can help you decide the best way to weather a bear market or economic slowdown while preserving retirement assets.
+Talking to your 401(k) plan administrator or your financial advisor can help you decide the best way to navigate a bear market or economic slowdown while preserving retirement assets.

 Tips for Retirement Planning